shekhar-jha/scripts/Docker-Kubernetes.md

 ### Prerequisites

-1. Ensure that machine has atleast 2 network adapters (preferrably on separate network - management and public) and the corresponding names are updated
+1. Ensure that machine has atleast 2 network adapters (preferrably on separate network - management and public) and the corresponding names are updated.
 ```
 sudo su -
 cd /etc/sysconfig/network-scripts